Extending Your Stamp 1G Permission: What You Need to Know

 🗓️ When Should You Apply?

 Timing is crucial.
-You can only apply for an extension 6 to 8 weeks before your current Stamp 1G expires.
-Applying earlier than that may not be accepted, and applying too late could leave you without legal residency status in Ireland.
+You should apply for an extension at least 10 weeks before your current Stamp 1G expires.
+Applying too soon may not be accepted, and applying too late could leave you without legal residency status in Ireland.

 Apply Online here: https://inisonline.jahs.ie/user/login